salesforce/cix/docs/getting-started/concepts.md

 ## Container Network

-In Docker mode, CIX creates a private network for the containers of a pipeline.
+In Docker mode, CIX creates an ephemeral private network for the containers of a pipeline.
 This allows the containers to communicate freely with each other, while being isolated from other containers on the host.

 It also allows for private DNS resolution, so that containers may refer to each other by their simple step names and